 The snow on the road made it difficult for the cars to move, but after moving at snail’s pace we were finally in the valley.
 And it was pure bliss!
 We were happily playing in the snow, throwing snowballs, shaking the trees and what not!
 I must have behaved like a crazy little kid!
 There was snow everywhere we looked.
 The shops were renting gumboots.
 It is better to rent a boot if you do not have proper shoes.

 We had a lovely time at Yumthang.
 Though we could not go to the Zero Point, the experience we had was totally worth.
 While returning, we stopped near the hot spring.
 We crossed the iron bridge with prayer flags, walked through the slippery snow to the hot spring.

 Nature had stored in a surprise for us even this time.
 The sun was up and the weather was quite sunny and lively.
 As we descended, we saw a few rhododendrons blooming.
 Of course, it was not like the usual blooming, but it was great to see the rhododendrons when we thought that we would not see anything!
-So yes, this North Sikkim trip was full of surprises for us.
-After Yumthang, we visited another wonderful place Dzongu that was definitely not in our plans.
+So it was both the snow and the rhododendrons for us.
+We were indeed lucky!

-How to Reach Yumthang:
+How to Reach Yumthang Valley?

 The nearest town is Lachung, 25 km from Yumthang Valley.
 Lachung is another 116 km from Gangtok.
 At both Yumthang and Gurudongmar, only vehicles from tour operators who are registered under Sikkim Tourism are allowed.
 So it is better to opt for a combined tour package for Yumthang Valley and Gurudongmar Lake.
 The packages are usually for 2N/3D.